Military Funeral Honors

 Every Veteran, Soldier, Sailor, Marine, Airman, and Coast Guardsman is entitled to his/her proper Military Funeral Honors performed by uniformed members of the Armed Forces.

 Military members in the following categories are eligible for military funeral honors: military personnel on active duty; former military members who served on active duty and were discharged under conditions other than dishonorable; members of the Selected Reserve; former members of the Selected Reserve who served at least one term of enlistment or period of initial obligated service and were discharged under conditions other than dishonorable; and former members of the Selected Reserve who were discharged due to a service-related disability.

 The preferred method for verifying eligibility is the DD Form 214, Certificate of Release or Discharge from Active Duty.
 If the DD Form 214 is not available, any discharge document showing other than dishonorable service can be used.
 Members of the Selected Reserve may not have a DD 214 unless they were mobilized under federal orders.
 A service member’s DD 214 may be obtained by sending a request to the National Personnel Records Center in St. Louis, MO.

 Families of eligible veterans may request funeral honors through their local funeral director who will contact the appropriate Military Service to arrange for the funeral honors detail.

-The Military Units will provide, at a minimum, a two-person detail to present the core elements of the Funeral Honors Ceremony: the playing of Taps, the folding of a burial flag and the flag presentation.
+The Military Units will provide, a two-person detail to present the core elements of the Funeral Honors Ceremony: the playing of Taps, the folding of a burial flag and the flag presentation.